barnabycolby/localBackup/README.md

-The backup.sh script performs a backup of the users home directory (i.e. ~/\*), unless an alternative location is specified.
+The backup.sh script performs a backup of the files/directories specified in the includes.txt file.

+# Including files/directories
+The files/directories that you wish to be backed up must be placed into an includes.txt file in the same directory as the script.
+The files/directories will be passed to rsync verbatim, so make sure that they are correct and absolute.

 # Excluding files/directories
 Any excludes must be specified in a excludes.txt file in the working directory of the script.
 The file paths are parsed relative to the root directory, so for example, if backing up /home/web and wanting to exclude /home/web/beans.txt, then a /beans.txt exclude rule should be added.